mee-nam-lee/newspaper-agent/README.md

 > [!IMPORTANT]
 > **Public Storage Bucket Configuration:**
 > To use the newspaper publishing feature (`publish_file` tool), you must create a Google Cloud Storage bucket and set its name in the `.env` file as shown above.
 The `config.py` file loads this value to determine where to upload the generated HTML files.
-> **Note**: If `PUBLIC_ARTIFACT_BUCKET` is not set or empty, the `publish_file` tool will return an error and will not provide a public link.
 Make sure the bucket is configured for public access if you want shareable links to be viewable by others.

 ## Usage